 Training a man’s best friend can be a great responsibility, but doing the proper steps in training them can help be an excellent foundation for you and your furbaby’s success.
-And the two most basic steps that you could easily teach them are the following: sit and stay.

 Training your dog to sit and stay should be based on positive reinforcement.
 Positive reinforcement is the process of rewarding your pet to motivate the behavior you want them to do, keeping in mind that this reward system is not to bribe your furbaby but to train them using positive dog values.